lzim/mtl/blue/session11/s11_facilitator/mtl_session11_say.md

 ### 8. What data will we watch to see how we're doing?

 ## That's it for _Modeling to Learn_ how to make _future team decisions_.
-Next is our Done/Do review
+Next is our Done/Do review.

 ## Done and Do (15 minutes)